-Officially opened by club founder, Doctor Ian Player, in June 2013, the Natal Canoe Club (NCC) Administration centre is a state-of-the-art facility, which is home to a thriving canoeing culture.
+Officially opened by club founder, Doctor Ian Player, in June 2013, the KwaZulu-Natal Canoe Club (KZNCC) Administration centre is a state-of-the-art facility, which is home to a thriving canoeing culture.

-It is loaded with world class facilities, all of which were on show when NCC hosted the 2017 ICF Canoe Marathon World Championships.
+It is loaded with world class facilities, all of which were on show when we hosted the 2017 ICF Canoe Marathon World Championships.

 The clubhouse is ideally located on Camps Drift and includes offices, a conference room, toilets upstairs and separate men’s and women’s change rooms downstairs, a physio room, a gym, which is also used by high performance programme paddlers from the Pietermaritzburg district, lockers and boat racks.